-- The asynchronous clock source (ACLK) This clock source is generated from a dedicated clock source which is enabled when the ADC10 is converting and the clock source is selected by setting the ACLKEN bit.
-When the ADLPC bit is clear, this clock operates from 1-2 MHz; when ADLPC is set it operates at 0.5-1 MHz.
-This clock is not disabled in STOP and allows conversions in stop mode for lower noise operation. - Alternate Clock Source This clock source is equal to the external oscillator clock or a four times the bus clock.
+- The asynchronous clock source (ACLK) This clock source is generated from a dedicated clock source which is enabled when the ADC10 is converting and the clock source is selected by setting ACLKEN.
+When ADLPC is clear, this clock operates from 1-2 MHz; when ADLPC is set, it operates at 0.5-1 MHz.
+This clock is not disabled in STOP and allows conversions in stop mode for lower noise operation. - Alternate Clock Source This clock source is equal to the external oscillator clock or four times the bus clock.
 The alternate clock source is MCU specific, see 3.1 Introduction to determine source and availability of this clock source option.
-This clock is selected when ADICLK and ACLKEN are both low. - The bus clock This clock source is equal to the bus frequency.
-This clock is selected when ADICLK is high and ACLKEN is low.
+This clock is selected when ADICLK and ACLKEN are both clear. - The bus clock This clock source is equal to the bus frequency.
+This clock is selected when ADICLK is set and ACLKEN is clear.

 Whichever clock is selected, its frequency must fall within the acceptable frequency range for ADCK.
 If the available clocks are too slow, the ADC10 will not perform according to specifications.
 If the available clocks are too fast, then the clock must be divided to the appropriate frequency.
-This divider is specified by the ADIV[1:0] bits and can be divide-by 1, 2, 4, or 8.
+This divider is specified by ADIV[1:0] and can be divide-by 1, 2, 4, or 8.